pallav-jain-au3/chingu-project/README.md

 ## Tech Used / Dependencies

-- HTML5  CSS3 ,Javascript ,Jquery and Bootsrap are used for front-end.
+- HTML5  CSS3, Javascript, Jquery and Bootsrap are used for front-end.

 - Node.js for backend.